linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

    auth required pam_google_authenticator.so
    ```

-3. **Configure TOTP for each user**:
+3. **Enable TOTP for each user**:

-   Each user who wants to enable TOTP needs to run:
+   Run the following command for each user you want to enable TOTP for:
    ```bash
    google-authenticator
    ```